Amatsukan/QuietRun/README.md

 For use:
 ./BI.sh (args).

-args:
+args:<br />
-*-d: or --debug, to build a debug version
+- -d: or --debug, to build a debug version. <br />
-*-v: or --verbose, use to built a program witch output functions, msg and more shits.
+- -v: or --verbose, use to built a program witch output functions, msg and more shits.<br />
-*-o: or --stdou, use to enable stdout of your program and print.
+- -o: or --stdout, use to enable stdout of your program and print.<br />
-*-i: or --install, use as root to install this fucking software.
+- -i: or --install, use as root to install this fucking software.<br />

 ###USE